maitreeg/INFO6150-WebDesign-New/Assignment-8/README.md

-# Assignment 6
+# Assignment 8

-- Author: Aditya Mulik
+- Author: Maitree Gawande
-- NUID: 002127694
+- NUID: 002727522
-- Email: mulik.a@northeastern.edu
+- Email: gawande.m@northeastern.edu

-## Topic: Assignment 6 (Node, Express & MongoDB)
+## Topic: Assignment 8 (Node, Express & MongoDB)
-Assignment 6 based on user authentication, CRUD operations involving storing password to MongoDB using encryption.
+Assignment 8 based on user authentication, CRUD operations involving storing password to MongoDB using encryption.

 ## API Endpoints:

-1. POST - /user/create \
+User Creation
+Endpoint: POST: /user/create
-Desc: To create a new user and store it to the database with salt/hashed password using brcypt and validations for password creation.
-Validation errors for password. \
+Function: Creates a new user with full name, email, and password.
+Implement validations for email, full name, and enforce a strong password rule.
-Parameters: a. email
-            b. password + confirm password

-2. POST - /user/edit \
-Desc: To update user's email or password on logging in.
-Validations for correct username or password. \
-Parameters: a. new_email
-            b. new_password + confirm new_password

-3. DELETE - /user/delete \
-Desc: Delete the user by using Delete request.

-4. GET - /user/getAll \
+Update User Details
+Endpoint: PUT: /user/edit
+Function: Allows updating the user's full name and password.
+Email cannot be updated.
+Validate full name and password, and ensure the user exists in the database before updating.

+Delete User
+Endpoint: DELETE: /user/delete
+Function: Deletes a user by their email.

+Retrieve All Users
+Endpoint: GET: /user/getAll
-Desc: Get all the users email addresses and passwords (encrypted) from the database.
+Function: Retrieves all users' full names, email addresses, and passwords stored in the database.

+Upload Image
+Endpoint: POST: /user/uploadImage
+Function: Allows users to upload an image file to the server.
+It only accepts JPEG, PNG, and GIF formats.
+Use multer for file handling.
+Store the uploaded image in an "images" folder and save the path in the database.
+Response: Confirmation of upload with the file path.

 ## Technology & Softwares: